Circumcision Opponents Use the Legal System and Legislatures

 FARGO, N.D., Jan.
 16 — Josiah Flatt, like about 60 percent of other newborn American boys, was circumcised soon after he was born here, in the spring of 1997.
 Two years later, his parents sued the doctor and the hospital.

-They did not contend that the circumcision was botched or deny that Josiah's mother, Anita Flatt, had consented to the procedure in writing.
+They did not contend that the circumcision was botched or deny that Josiah's mother, External link Anita Flatt, had consented to the procedure in writing.
 They said, instead, that the doctor had failed to tell them enough about the pain, complications and consequences of circumcision, removing the foreskin of the penis.

 The suit is but one effort by a small but energetic group of loosely affiliated advocates and lawyers to use the legal system to combat the practice — most American newborn boys undergo the operation when they are days old — which they liken to genital cutting in girls.